 Understanding Walmart's Unusual Options Activity

-On Friday, shares of Walmart (NYSE:WMT) saw unusual options activity.
-After the option alert, the stock price moved up to $140.34.
+Walmart (NYSE:WMT) shares experienced unusual options activity on Thursday.
+The stock price moved up to $141.68 following the option alert.

 - Sentiment: BEARISH